AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Hypothesis.md

 Our objective is to maximize bubble formation in the bed reactor.
-Bubble formation is is affected by the following:
+Bubble formation is affected by the following:

 1.Pressure: We want to minimize pressure to maximize bubble formation.
 -We can minimize pressure of the bubbles by building the sand bed at the maximum altitude